 exercises before appearing on stage to make their muscles

-to achieve a pump is one symptom of overtraining
+the inability to achieve a pump is one symptom of overtraining

 since fluid volume in the muscle, and possibly blood volume,